-With the exception of the restrictions in relation to luxury goods and banknotes, there are also express prohibitions on the provision of technical assistance, brokering services and other services as well as of financing or financial assistance related to the listed items to any natural or legal person, entity or body in Russia or for use in Russia.
+With the exception of the restrictions in relation to banknotes, there are also express prohibitions on (i) the provision of technical assistance, brokering services and other services, (ii) the provision of financing or financial assistance and (iii) selling, licensing or transferring in any other way intellectual property rights or trade secrets as well as granting rights to access or re-use any material or information protected by means of intellectual property rights or constituting trade secrets, related to the listed items to any natural or legal person, entity or body in Russia or for use in Russia.

-In addition, there is a prohibition to provide technical assistance and financing or financial assistance related to the goods and technology listed in the EU Common Military List to any natural or legal person, entity or body in Russia or for use in Russia.
+In addition, there is a prohibition to provide technical assistance, brokering services and financing or financial assistance related to the goods and technology listed in the EU Common Military List to any natural or legal person, entity or body in Russia or for use in Russia.